 Activities Resources Measuring and Reporting Outcomes Strategic Plan Alignment Speaker Series Council includes a 1-hour (minimum) learning session as part of each Council meeting Agenda.
 The Executive Committee plans the CPSA Council Meeting Agendas and will use this list to make decisions on in-Council learning sessions.
-Topics from this list can also inform The Annual Evaluation of Council Effectiveness includes the following question: Highest quality, compassionate and ethical care Proactive and Innovative Approach Anti-Racism and Anti- Learning Plan Goals: All themes for Council Retreats.
-Anti-Racism and Anti-Discrimination Discrimination • Enhanced Partnerships Authentic Indigenous Connections • Council's Role in Truth and Reconciliation with Will Fong, learning in Council's discussions and decision-making."
+Topics from this list can also inform themes for Council Retreats.
+The Annual Evaluation of Council Effectiveness includes the following question: "Looking back over Highest quality, compassionate and ethical care Proactive and Innovative Approach Anti-Racism and Anti- Discrimination Enhanced Partnerships Learning Plan Goals: All Anti-Racism and Anti-Discrimination Cultural Competence with Dr. Patrick McFarlane Authentic Indigenous Connections the meetings of this year, I see growing evidence of the impact of group learning in Authentic Indigenous Connections Council's Role in Truth and Reconciliation with Will Fong, Great Country Consulting (follow up from Council Retreat 2024) Presentation from Lisa Higgerty, Assistant Deputy Minister from Indigenous Health Presentation from Dr. Alika Lafontaine Presentation from Dr. Wayne Clark, Indigenous Advisory Circle Member (played pivotal role in assisting the College of Physicians and Surgeons of Manitoba with their apology to Indigenous communities) Council's discussions and decision-making."
 Council Culture Bringing joy and fun to Council meetings with Michelle Cederberg.